lyxlexi/MagicLeapOneGame/README.md

 Design:
 1) Information board: switch texture or use picture.
 2) Game scale: planets, orbits, and information board.
+3) Hint: appear after a certain period of time.
+Q: relative to player view
+4) Planet Placement: keep one in front of player?

 Coding:
 1) Orbit: